Arth-DEVOPS/Deep_Learning_Protein_Structure/README.md

-The pipeline described in the notebook integrates three key tools—RFDiffusion, ProteinMPNN, and AlphaFold—to design proteins with specific objectives.
+The pipeline described in the notebook has been reimplemented from DL4Proteins demonstration, it integrates three key tools—RFDiffusion, ProteinMPNN, and AlphaFold—to design proteins with specific objectives.
 Here's how it works:
 1. RFDiffusion:
 •	This is a diffusion-based generative model that creates protein backbones by denoising 3D Gaussian noise.
 It generates the structural framework (or backbone) of proteins without amino acid sequences.
 •	It supports tasks like: